 Government policy also requires the benefits of future growth in aviation to be shared between the aviation industry and local communities.
 Gatwick is proposing that its capacity should grow by over 70% in passenger terms from 2019 and that there would be 35% more commercial aircraft movements.
 Benefits to the industry would be very substantial.
-By contrast, the airport's noise impacts, if measured in a meaningful way, would initially increase substantially before potentially declining modestly from new record levels.
-There would be no benefits for communities.
+By contrast, the airport's noise impacts, if measured in a meaningful way, would initially increase substantially as utilisation increased before potentially declining modestly from new record levels.
+Any benefits for communities would be slight and substantially deferred as compared to industry benefits.
 The airport has therefore made no attempt to share benefits in the way government policy requires.
-Its proposals are therefore not compliant with policy and must be materially revised.
+Its proposals are not compliant with government policy and must be materially revised.